Is Our Heart in the Work?

 We want to spark conversation about stress without having it be all about negativity, even though the topic itself can be very negative.
-We plan to do this by steering the conversation about ways that people cope/relieve stress.
+We plan to do this by steering the dialogue to ways that people cope/relieve stress.
 The installation will prompt, “What are you stressed about?” and then balance it out by asking other people to post responses to what their peers are struggling with.
 The problem + consolation pairs will add up to a shared, supportive community installation post.

 PART 3 – Digital Component

 Our digital piece is multiple posts and post responses hosted on a website.
 The purpose is to give stressed students a safe place to talk about their stress.
 The website is similar to Quora in that others can reply with their advice/suggestions/comfort words.
-This is directed toward isolated individuals.

 We created a style guide to tie all the pieces together into a cohesive system.
 The final visual style incorporated a dark purple background with eye-catching type, shapes and graphics.
 The glitch effect was also toned down.
 We wanted to acknowledge that work culture at CMU can evoke negative emotions.
 We found that just the right amount of “stressful” visuals provided just enough harshness to stay true to the topic, yet visually attract passerby.